joypixels/emoji-toolkit-android/USAGE.md

 **`client.shortnameToImage(string, imageSize, callback) -> SpannableStringBuilder`** - _shortname -> images_

-Take input containing shortnames and translate it directly to EmojiOne images for display in a spannable string.
+Take input containing shortnames and translate it directly to JoyPixels images for display in a spannable string.
 An imageSize parameter is used to set the size the size of the emoji images within the spannable string.
 A callback is made when all emoji have been retrieved from the `imagePathPNG` CDN.

 **`client.shortnameToUnicode(string) -> String`** - _shortname -> native unicode emoji_